 Michelle Janene lives and works in Northern California, though most days she blissfully exists in the medieval creations of her mind.
 She is a devoted teacher, a dysfunctional housekeeper, and a dedicated writer.
 She released her first novella Mission: Mistaken Identity in the fall of 2015, and has been published in several anthologies.
 She leads two critique groups and is the founder of Strong Tower Press—Indie solutions for indie authors.

-12 Bible Verses That Remind You God is in the Battle With You
+12 Bible Verses to Remind You the Lord Will Fight for You

 “The Lord will fight for you, and you have only to be silent” (Exodus 14:14 ESV).